balzss/hitel/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

-## License

-This project is private and not licensed for public use.